 Health Insurance:

-Coverage of group health and dental insurance shall be continued by the University at
+Coverage of group health and dental insurance shall be continued by the University of Illinois at

 the same level that coverage would have been provided if the employee had remained

 in employment continuously.
 Employees are responsible for paying the employee-paid portion of their health insurance premiums, as well as dependent coverage premiums.
 If the employee does not make required payments during the leave period, the CMS-Group Insurance Division (GID) will terminate the member’s coverage the first day of the current month.
 These members are ineligible to continue coverage under COBRA and will not receive a COBRA notification letter (eligible or ineligible).
 CMS will take action to collect all outstanding premium(s), which may